multiversx/mx-sdk-py/README.md

 ### Regenerating the docs

 Each time a new module/submodule is added it needs to be added to the docs, as well.
-To do `cd` in the root directory then run the following command:
+To do so `cd` in the root directory then run the following command:
 ```bash
 sphinx-apidoc -f -o docs/ multiversx_sdk/ *_test.py *constants.py
 ```

-This command will regenerate the `.rst` files for each module, excluding the tests.
+This command will regenerate the `.rst` files for each module, excluding the tests and the `constants.py` files.

 Also, each time a new version is released, the [**conf.py**](/docs/conf.py) file should be updated accordingly.